 History of Our Name

-Lookout Mountain stands at the west edge of the city of Golden.
+Lookout Mountain stands at the west edge of the city of Golden, Colorado.
 Ute Indians used the mountain as a campground and lookout to detect the approach of enemies.
 Their smoke-stained teepees sat back on the mountain among the springs and woods while the Arapahoe lived far to the east on the plains near present-day Denver.
-At a meeting in 1922, prospective members of our new chapter selected several names, among them “Mount Lookout,” transposing the name of this mountain, and the National Society selected it as the most appropriate.
+At a meeting in 1922, prospective members selected several names, among them “Mount Lookout,” and the National Society selected it as the most appropriate.

-For nearly a year, Mrs. L. D. Roberts served as organizing regent.
-With the help of State Regent Mrs. Winfield S. Tarbell, she assisted prospective members to establish eligibility for membership.
-On June 25, 1923, seventeen daughters met to organize the Mount Lookout Chapter, NSDAR.
+On June 15, 1923 Mount Lookout Chapter, NSDAR organized with 17 daughters.
+Mrs. L. D. Roberts served as Organizing Regent.
 The first regular chapter meeting was held on December 3, 1923.
 For many years, meetings were held in the members’ homes and local dues of 25 cents per member were assessed.

-In 1953, the chapter began perpetual care for the grave of Captain E. L. Berthoud in order to preserve the memory of an extraordinary Golden pioneer, explorer, soldier, and scientist.
-In 1975, the City of Golden took over the care, funded by Mount Lookout Chapter as a Bicentennial project.
+- Perpetual care for the grave of Captain E. L. Berthoud.
+Captain Berthoud was an extraordinary Golden pioneer, explorer, soldier, and scientist.
+Care was later assumed by the city of Golden, funded by Mount Lookout Chapter as a Bicentennial project.

-In 1968, the chapter participated in the ceremony of the rededication of Golden’s Liberty Bell on a new base in front the Golden Pioneer Museum and City Hall.
-It contains a sealed box to be opened in the year 2018.
+- Rededication of Golden’s Liberty Bell, which is in front of the Golden Pioneer Museum and City Hall.
+It contained a sealed box that was opened by the city can chapter members in the year 2018.

 - Establishment of DAR Triangle Park along Clear Creek between Washington Avenue and the Golden Visitors Center.
 Each year trees, a granite marker, picnic tables or benches were added to the park.